Enlightenment and inspiration.

-The idea is to present a picture of how the United States got to where it is today as well as what it’s facing now and where it’s going as we emerge from what was a pretty dark 2020.
+The idea is to present a picture of how the United States got to where it is today as well as what it’s facing now and where it’s going as we emerged from what was a pretty dark 2020.

 The goal is to have people from different parts of the country learn about other sections of the nation.

 The hope is that if we can know more about each other, then perhaps we can understand each other a little better.

 We also hope this virtual road map will inspire our readers to map out adventures of their own as the COVID-19 pandemic abates and it becomes safe to travel again.
 These itinerary can be 5-day trips, 10-day sojourns or month-long adventures.
 Readers can follow our routes precisely or use them as a general guide to venture out of their own.

 Another objective is to help the small businesses, restaurants, museums, tourist attractions and other places that suffered during the pandemic lockdowns.
 These 60 columns feature these types of establishments in all the towns we highlight.

 We encourage our readers to tell us about their plans and send in suggestions of interesting places to visit.
 You can do that by filling out the Travel Center form in the lower left box on the 60 Days USA home page.

 I plan to actually drive all 60 segments of this route in 1-week and 2-week chunks over the course of a decade.
 The first two road trips were completed in spring 2022 and spring 2023.